meghorikawa/LangDev/README.md

 ## Abstract

 This study explores different measures of writing complexity on a Japanese learner corpus.
-An analysis of writing samples from
-687 Japanese learners and a native control group, were analyzed via automatically calculated measures.
-Findings align with those of other widely studied languages, were learners showed a consistent increase of sentence length, clause length, clauses per sentence, and control type token ratio.
+An analysis of writing samples from 687 Japanese learners and a native control group from the I-JAS corpus was conducted via automatically calculated measures.
+Findings align with those of other widely studied languages, where learners showed a consistent increase of sentence length, clause length, clauses per sentence, and control type token ratio.
 Consistent with previous studies a negative correlation between coordination and subordination was also observed.

 # References